kbg2201/CS479/week7/week7.md

 4. This malware does something every ______ seconds.
 How often, and where is the loop where that waiting happens?

+This malware does something every 6000 seconds and it is from the lpStartAddress.

 5. What does the malware do every _______ seconds?